Vikash9n/Lite_SeqCNN/README.md

 # Lite_SeqCNN+
 This reprository is for Lite-SeqCNN+.

-Please follow the code example given in the folder Example to run the code.
+To run the python script, follow the code example given in the folder Example.
 This has following main python files.

   1. Evaluate.py - This python file contains the code for the evaluation metrics used.